GSG

 ssw_gsg@stonybrook.edu

-If you have any issues, questions, suggestions, or anything you'd like to discuss, feel free to email me at ssw_gsg@stonybrook.edu, or if you'd like to keep it confidential you are welcome to reach out to my personal email allison.montello@stonybrook.edu.
-I look forward to working for and with everyone, and would love as much feedback as you're willing to give. xx Allison
+If you have any issues, questions, suggestions, or anything you'd like to discuss, feel free to email me at ssw_gsg@stonybrook.edu, or if you'd like to keep it confidential you are welcome to reach out to my email rosanna.cuttone@stonybrook.edu.
+I look forward to making meaningful connections with our graduate students!!

 Hello!
 My name is Cristina Bergara and my pronouns are she/her.
 I am super excited to be your Vice President on GSG for 23’-24 year.
 I am in my final year of the full time program specializing in Families, Youth, and Transition to Adulthood (FYT).
 I received my B.A in Psychology at Stony Brook and am originally from Westchester, NY.